MrPoblin/Sound-Manga-Reader-Godot/README.md

 # Sound-Manga-Reader-Godot
-Offline manga reader for manga with sound enhancements features (made with Godot 3.5.2)
+Offline manga reader for manga with sound enhancement features (made with Godot 3.5.2)

 Based on the [Sound Manga Reader](https://gitlab.com/papjul/sound-manga-reader/) project.
 ##